tommai78101/PokemonWalking/README.md

 * Overworld to explore!
 (Beta.)
 * Stairs!
 (Complete.)
 * Primitive Ground Height Lighting (Testing stages.)
 * Water!
-(Beta)
+(Complete)
 * Bitmap animation!
 (Complete!)
 * Dialogues.
 (Beta)
 * Entity interaction.
 (Alpha)
 * Level Editor (Main features complete!
 Bare functionalities only!)
+* Item Balls (Complete.)
+* Inventory (Alpha.)

 **Known Issues:**
 * There may be issues with the tiles-to-tiles interaction, causing unwanted bugs.
 * There may be hidden issues I haven't seen/know of yet.
+* Inventory management is incomplete.
+All items will exit out of inventory.

 **Plans:**
-* Implement all walking situations from the original games.
-Walking, surfing, jumping over ledges, riding bicycle, etc. (Main goal)
+* ~~Implement all walking situations from the original games.
+Walking, surfing, jumping over ledges, riding bicycle, etc. (MAIN GOAL)~~  (MILESTONE COMPLETE!)
 * Create a game completely different from Pokémon games.
-(Extended Plan, won't guarantee it.)
+(Extended Plan, low priority, low activity, won't guarantee completion.)

 **Wanna chat?**
 You may head over to The Helper Forums, or Java-Gaming.org to post your feedback.
 Much appreciated.